wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 and the receiving function probes the key until a value is written.
 In either case, serverless developers may use simple library calls to send and/or receive message to peer functions in the same DAG, enabling fine-grained communication between instances.

+To accelerate data access on the distributed KVS, which can itself be deployed far from the function worker nodes, Cloudburst implements LDPC and provides a KVS cache on a per worker node basis.
+The cache functions like a regular key-value cache by fulfilling KVS access requests with much shorter latency and higher throughput, and keeping the data it retrieved from the KVS for a while for future accesses.